eryanyao/eryanyao.github.io/_posts/2021-6-25-interview.md

 ### Strength and Weakness
 #### Strength
-- Creativity
+- Creativity (That is the important thing to a software engineer, developer)
 - Discipline
+- Respectfulness (I can say that I am a disciplined and respectful person，i will follow the rule of the company and follow the instructions from my supervisor.
 - Patience
-- Respectfulness
 - Honesty
 - Positive Attitude

+#### Weakness
+- I am fresh graduate, so i am the Newbie to the job
+- less experience is my weakness, but i will try to improve my ability.
+-